 University of Reading Library Refurbishment, Phase 3

-Phase Three of University of Reading’s £40m library refurbishment is currently on site; an ambitious solution that will meet the University’s vision to become a thriving, global institution.
+Phase Three of University of Reading’s £40m library refurbishment; an ambitious solution that meets the University’s vision to become a thriving, global institution.

 A three-phase makeover